 Dealing with weeds

 Weeds are going to happen on any lawn.
 Applying a PreM is more cost effective than killing the weeds after they have grown.
-I can’t stress this enough: PreM is a must.
 A thick, full lawn is another way to prevent weeds from further developing.

-- The weed and grass needs to be actively growing.
+- The weeds and grass both needs to be actively growing to absorb the herbicide.
 Avoid high temperatures and drought conditions.
 It might take multiple applications.

 - First line of attack - Weed B Gon or similar - it is a mix of 3 or more active ingredients that would take care of most weeds.
 But timing is the key.
 Treat weeds when the grass is actively growing.
 An application of nitrogen also help the weeds grow and absorb the active ingredients.